NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.10.7 =
+* Option to hide search on events overview page

 = 1.10.6 =
 * Fixed bug in widget shortcode displaying "1"